-In 2017, the Government introduced legislation that made it statutory for organisations with 250 or more employees to report annually on their gender pay gap.
+It is statutory for organisations with 250 or more employees to report annually on their gender pay gap.
 The gender pay gap shows the difference in the average pay between all men and women in a workforce.
-The national mean average gender pay gap is 17.3% ours is 13.2% which is 4.1% lower than the national average.
+Based on the latest report, our mean average gender pay gap is 12.1% which lower than the national average of 15.5% and an improvement on the previous year.